getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Different applications may have different needs from a network and may impose different patterns of load.
 To determine whether an application will work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
-Flexibility in describing application requirements and the ability to capture the delay and loss characteristics of a network with sufficient accuracy and precision are necessary to compute a meaningful network quality QoO score that can be used to better estimate application performance.
+It is important that these measurements reflect the actual network service configuration that will handle the application flows, including any traffic prioritization, network slicing, VPN services, or other differentiated service mechanisms (see {{deployment-considerations}}).
+Flexibility in describing application requirements and the ability to capture the delay and loss characteristics of a network with sufficient accuracy and precision are necessary to compute a meaningful QoO network quality score that can be used to better estimate application performance.

 The framework must also support spatial composition {{RFC6049}}, {{RFC6390}}
 to enable operators to take actions when measurements show that applications fail too